Britain's Imperial Air Routes, 1918 to 1939: First edition

 Britain's Imperial Air Routes, 1918 to 1939, written by Robin Higham, was first published by G. T. Foulis in 1960, and focusses on the first twenty years of British air transport, Imperial Airways and its predecessors.
 Funded by the research council of the North Carolina State University, Higham's studies traced air routes to Africa, Australia, India and North America.

 In the book, Higham writes about the experience in Britain of connecting the British Empire via commercial flight, during the interwar years.
 It includes issues surrounding securing flying routes and landing rights, if and how civil aviation should be subsidized, and how it should be operated.
 The book begins with the story of four British companies.
 From 1921 to 1924 British air transport companies were able to obtain subsidies from government and from 1924 increasing amounts were given to Imperial Airways.

-The book contains total British subsidies to air transport companies such as that for the Cairo to Karachi service, a weekly service by 1930 that Samuel Hoare had previously gained government financial assistance for when he was Secretary of State for Air.
+The book contains total British subsidies to air transport companies including for the Cairo to Karachi service, a weekly service by 1930 that Samuel Hoare had previously gained government financial assistance for when he was Secretary of State for Air.
 In his research, Higham studied the papers of George Woods Humphery, Imperial Airway's managing director, and showed previously unpublished accounts of 1922–23 of Daimler Airway.
 Debates in parliament are included.
 Higham explains in the book that from the late 1920s Imperial and KLM extended their international air links to serve their countries' respective colonial interests while the US Pan Am was developing intercontinental routes into South America.